sheeshpaul/webcomponents-redux/README.md

 The connect function connects a Web Component to a Redux store.

 The connect function checks if the Web Component class implements `connectedCallback()` function.
 When the Web Component class does not, the connect function adds to the class default implementation of connectedCallback() function which calls the connectState() to setup the state management.
-The connect function does similar check for `disconnectedCallback()`, and when missing, ads to the Web Component class default implementation of disconnectedCallback() function which calls the disconnectState() to cleanup state management.
+The connect function does similar check for `disconnectedCallback()`, and when missing, adds to the Web Component class default implementation of disconnectedCallback() function which calls the disconnectState() to cleanup state management.

 **Arguments**